 Real-time semantic understanding of phrases, sentences and paragraphs are the foundation to holding seamless conversations with your bot companion.
 Any natural language input, also called the input query, has to be first processed, analyzed and mapped to a structured representation.
 This is called semantic parsing.
 This structured representation of the input query has to be further studied to decipher the intent - this is called intent inference.
 In natural language processing, the intent of a query refers to the underlying purpose or goal that a user wants to achieve with their input.
-For example, in the case of Alex, the intent of his query - “Can you tell me a fun fact about planets?”, could be to satisfy his curiosity and learn something fun about space.
+For example, in the case of Alex, the intent of her query - “Can you tell me a fun fact about planets?”, could be to satisfy her curiosity and learn something fun about space.

 Once the intent of the input query is inferred, an appropriate, personalized and emotionally intelligent response can be framed.
-Miko rightly interpreted Alex’s query and hence she came up with an appropriate response that tells Alex what he wants to know.
+Miko rightly interpreted Alex’s query and hence came up with an appropriate response that tells Alex what she wants to know.
 So, broadly the journey from a natural language query to a response involves three steps - 1) Semantic Parsing, 2) Intent Inference and 3) Response Formulation.
 We will now delve deeper into each of these.

 Semantic parsing involves analyzing the meaning of a natural language sentence or phrase and mapping it to a formal representation.
 To ensure high accuracy and consistency in semantic parsing systems, the input queries as well as the training data needs to be preprocessed.
 Preprocessing cleans and prepares the natural language text data for accurate semantic analysis.